 President's Choice has spent 30 years challenging what it means to be a store brand.
 Its approach to innovation is taking that legacy into the future.
-BY JOSH KOLM

-President's Choice has been on a quest to modernize the way it talks to Canadians about its products. resident's Choice is an anomaly in the Canadian marketplace - it has come to stand for much more than simply being a cheaper alternative to national name brands.
+BY JOSH KOLM resident's Choice is an anomaly in the Canadian marketplace - it has come to stand for much more than simply being a cheaper alternative to national name brands.
 But don't let anyone at parent company Loblaw hear you describe PC as a store brand.